 (2015) ‘Barker from a Viewpoint’ Staging Howard Barker’s Ursula Howard Barker’s Theatre: Wrestling with Catastrophe (Ed.)
 Reynolds, J and Smith, A. Methuen Engage Series

 (2014) ’If you cannot say it, point to it’: Part of the ‘Practice Makes Perfect’ Arts and Humanities in Higher Education Sage Journals February/April 2014

 Fellow of the Higher Education Academy

-Main research interests include: Directing and devising theatre, digital performance, practice as research, performance and the body, gender and sexuality, boxing and the plays and practices of Howard Barker.
+Main research interests include: Boxing as performance, directing and devising theatre, digital performance, practice as research, performance and the body, gender and sexuality.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.